mayurmarakana89/geochart/README.md

 - `data` is the equivalent of the ChartJS `data` props, to bypass the `inputs` and play with ChartJS directly;
 - `options` is the equivalent of the ChartJS `options` props, to bypass the `inputs` props and play with ChartJS directly;

+### Information on 'inputs' configuration
+To read details on the schame of an `inputs` configuration json, see: [https://github.com/Canadian-Geospatial-Platform/geochart/blob/develop/schema-inputs.json](https://github.com/Canadian-Geospatial-Platform/geochart/blob/develop/schema-inputs.json)

 ### Example of an 'inputs` configuration:
 ```
 {